temporalio/rules/CONTRIBUTING.md

 * SDK-specific or environment-specific rules are OK.
   * Don't overthink the ordering of the rules within their category though.
 For example, not all rules of an SDK need to be near each other.
   * Don't make new rules to represent language-specific variants of the same rule.
-If necessary, the rule document
+If necessary, the rule document can call out language specifics.
 * Create rules for Temporal best practices, even if you can't programmatically reference them yet in something like an analyzer.
   * We can still link to and reference these best practices by their rule when supporting users.
-* It is better to have more rules in fewer categories than to have lots of categories.
-  * Try to make categories very broad.
-In reality, only a handful of categories probably ever need to exist.

 ### Creating a rule